Big Hero 6 (film): Plot

-In the futuristic city of San Fransokyo, (Note: San Fransokyo is a portmanteau of San Francisco and Tokyo.)
-Hiro Hamada, a 14-year-old high school graduate and robotics prodigy, spends his time competing in illegal underground robot fights.
-Hoping to get him out of this dangerous lifestyle, his older brother Tadashi takes him to the San Fransokyo Institute of Technology, where Hiro meets Tadashi's closest friends – gritty Go Go, neurotic Wasabi, bubbly Honey Lemon and comic book fan Fred.
-Tadashi also introduces his project, inflatable healthcare robot Baymax.
-After meeting Tadashi's mentor Professor Robert Callaghan, Hiro applies to the university, impressing the school's showcase with his project – microbots that can link together into any configuration using a neural transmitter.
-Hiro is accepted, but the celebration is brief when a fire breaks out while Callaghan is still in the building.
+In the futuristic city of San Fransokyo, (Note: A portmanteau of San Francisco and Tokyo) Hiro Hamada, a 14-year-old high school graduate and robotics prodigy, spends his time competing in illegal underground betting for robot fights.
+Hoping to get Hiro out of this dangerous lifestyle, his inventive older brother Tadashi takes him to the San Fransokyo Institute of Technology, where Hiro meets Tadashi's best friends – gritty Go Go Tomago, neurotic Wasabi, bubbly Honey Lemon and laid-back Fred.
+Tadashi additionally introduces his project, an inflatable artificially intelligent healthcare robot named Baymax.
+After meeting Tadashi's mentor, Professor Robert Callaghan, Hiro applies to the university, impressing the school's showcase with his own project – microbots that can link together into any configuration using a neural transmitter.
+Hiro is accepted, but a fire breaks out while Callaghan is still in the building.
 Tadashi rushes back inside to save him, only for the building to explode, killing them both.

 Two weeks later, Hiro inadvertently activates Baymax.
-Hiro's only remaining microbot begins to move on its own, so he and Baymax follow it to an abandoned warehouse.
+His only remaining microbot begins to move on its own, so he and Baymax follow it to an abandoned warehouse.
 Inside, they discover the microbots being mass-produced by a Kabuki mask-wearing supervillain known as "Yokai", who tries to dispose of Hiro and Baymax, but they narrowly escape.
-Deducing that Yokai was the mastermind behind the fire, Hiro weaponizes Baymax for defense, and Hiro's friends, whom Baymax contacted, meet up with them.
+Deducing that Yokai was the mastermind behind the fire, Hiro weaponizes Baymax for defense and Tadashi's friends, whom Baymax contacted, meet up with them.
 Yokai pursues the group through the streets, but Baymax saves them.
-At Fred's house, Hiro upgrades Baymax and the group weaponizes their own inventions to combat Yokai.
+At Fred's residence, Hiro upgrades Baymax and the group weaponizes their own inventions to combat Yokai.